jamarino/IntervalTree/README.md

 | Avg change |     87 MB | 42 MB |        31 MB | 53 MB |        44 MB |
 | Max change |    281 MB | 68 MB |        34 MB | 67 MB |        52 MB |

-Runs marked with 'hint' were provided a capacity hint to initialize the trees to an appropriate size.
+Runs marked with 'hint' were provided a capacity hint to initialise the trees to an appropriate size.
 This feature is only relevant when the number of intervals is known before creating the tree.
 The reference solution does not support capacity hints.

 It is clear that both `LightIntervalTree` and `QuickIntervalTree` offer better memory efficiency on average, compared to `RangeTree`.
 Additionally, memory growth is much more stable.
 Only a few objects are allocated per tree, and these are mostly long-lived and don't require (immediate) garbage collection.
 As a result, loading a tree does not cause a large spike in memory use and GC collections.